obrochtawj/obrochtawj.github.io/publications.md

     Does co-ethnic cabinet representation change how people respond to increasing ethnic cabinet diversity?
 Existing literature studies co-ethnic representation and cabinet diversity separately.
 I argue that the interaction between co-ethnic cabinet representation and ethnic cabinet diversity lowers government confidence and impacts feelings of ethnic fairness.
 Using a newly constructed dataset linking both the World Values Survey and the Afrobarometer to country-year measures of ethnic cabinet diversity, I find that interacting co-ethnic representation with ethnic cabinet diversity largely has the expected results.
 Country leaders should think carefully about how to manage cabinet appointments in order to improve attitudes toward government.
   </div></li>

-<li style="margin-bottom: 10px">"Gendered Ideologies, Gendered Perceptions: Do Nationalist Symbols and Gender Affect People's Perceptions of Politicians?" (with Patrick Cunha Silva), published at <i>Politics, Groups, and Identities</i>.<br>
+<li style="margin-bottom: 10px">"Gendered Ideologies, Gendered Perceptions: Do Nationalist Symbols and Gender Affect People's Perceptions of Politicians?" (with Patrick Cunha Silva), <i>Politics, Groups, and Identities</i> 13(1): 46-63.<br>
   <a href="https://doi.org/10.1080/21565503.2024.2308823">Publisher Link</a>, <a href="https://williamobrochta.net/files/GenderedIdeologiesPerceptions.pdf">PDF</a>, <a href="https://doi.org/10.7910/DVN/UASLTC">Replication Files</a>,
 <a href="#genderedideologies" data-toggle="collapse">Abstract</a>
   <div id="genderedideologies" class="collapse">